 Delhi’s National Museum may not compare to the top museums of the world, but considering the best artefacts were removed by the British during the Raj, it’s still one of the best museums and galleries in Delhi.
 It has some very rare and unique collections.

-The museum holds the best collection in the world of antiquities from the Indus Valley Civilization and 20 bone fragments from the Buddha.
+The museum holds the best collection in the world of antiquities from the Indus Valley Civilization, and 20 bone fragments from the Buddha.
 This has turned the Buddhist Art Section into a bit of a pilgrimage site.
 Buddhist monks and the royal families of Thailand and Bhutan have come to pray over the sacred relics.
 This section is set apart from the rest of the museum, and I think it feels more like a temple.

 For those that just want to view the highlights, the museum offers free 90 minute guided tours at 10:30 am and 2:30 pm daily.
 On Saturday and Sunday there are extra guided tours at 11:30 am and 3:00 pm.

-Portrait of a Lady by Raja Ravi Varma, National Gallery of Modern Art
+2. National Gallery of Modern Art

 This gallery is a must see for anyone interested in Indian art.
 There are wonderful collections of miniature paintings, works from Nobel prize winner Rabindranath Tagore and Indian abstract art.
 The gallery also has a sculpture garden.